Analyze How Code Review is Going in Bitbucket Data Center

 bitbucket code review

-Awesome Graphs helps engineering leaders and software teams improve their own processes and deliver products faster by transforming invisible development activities into easy-to-understand insights and reports.
+Awesome Graphs is a data-providing and reporting solution that extends Bitbucket, a platform that teams use to host Git repositories and collaborate on code.
+Our app helps engineering leaders and software teams improve their own processes and deliver products faster by transforming invisible development activities into easy-to-understand insights and reports.

-One of the keys focuses of the app is the code review processes analytics.
-We would like to tell you which features support this use case and how you can benefit from the app.
+One of the key focuses of the app is the code review process analytics.
+In this article, we would like to share which features support this use case and how you can benefit from the app.
 Keep reading if you are interested in:

 • Knowing the average time taken to resolve pull requests.